oericdacosta/oericdacosta/README.md

 - 💻 I’m currently learning Front-End Web Development.

+- 👨‍💻 I’m a Front-End developer at "Loading Desenvolvimento Jr".

 - 🌐 It's fun to code something that anyone on the web can easily see.

 - ⚡ I love it when I can finally solve a difficult problem.